bitgn/bitgn.github.io/pac/06_hubs_program_guide.md

 - local logistics and safety readiness
 - optional local sponsors and prizes (hub-managed)

-## Hub proposal flow on BitGN platform
-Host proposals are submitted and managed inside BitGN:
-1) Open `/me`.
+## How to propose a hub (step by step)
+1. Log into BitGN and go to your profile page.
-2) On an interested city row, click **“I want to host a hub”**.
+2. Add a city where you want to host a hub.
-3) Complete `/me/hubs/new?city_id=<id>` and submit:
-   - `city_id` (must be one of your interested cities)
-   - `event_slug` (from active events)
-   - `hub_name`
-   - `hub_url` (`http`/`https`)
-   - `venue_size` (free text, e.g. `10-20`)
-   - required compliance attestations (all checked)
-4) Track and edit proposals in `/me/hubs`.

-## Listing states in `/me/hubs`
-- `pending`
-- `approved`
+3. Click “I want to host a hub”.
+4. Fill in the hub form:
-- `changes_pending`
+- hub name
+- hub link where you accept registrations
+- venue size (example: “10–20 people”)
-- `rejected`
+- optional hub description

-## Approval and edit behavior
-- Initial proposal creates a pending listing.
-- First approval makes the listing public.
+- confirm the required rules
+5. Submit.
+You can come back later to edit your proposal.

+## What happens after you submit
-- Editing an approved hub creates a new pending revision.
+- Your hub starts as pending (BitGN reviews it).
-- While edits are pending, public pages continue to show the last approved revision.
-- If a pending edit is rejected, the approved public listing remains unchanged.
+- If approved, it becomes public on the BitGN site.
+- People, who have tagged the venue city as city of interest, will see your hub link in their profiles.
+- If you edit an approved hub later, BitGN reviews the changes, and the public page keeps showing the last approved version until the update is approved.

 ## Non-negotiables
 To be listed as an official BitGN PAC Hub, you must agree to:
 - enforce Code of Conduct
 - non-discrimination
 - safety and legality
-- **no charging participants for competition participation**
+- **no charging participants for competition participation** - Optional venue cost-sharing for food/drinks/etc. is fine, but competition participation must be free.

 ## Data boundary
 BitGN does not share platform registration data with hubs.
 Hubs manage their own attendee lists and recruiting processes independently.

-## Liability boundary
+## Responsibility and liability
 BitGN provides the platform and hub listing.
-Hub events are the hub organizers’ responsibility.

-## Branding rules
-Use: **“BitGN PAC Hub in <City>”**
-Do not imply global sponsorship by BitGN.
+Your hub event is your responsibility as the local organizer.
+This includes handling on-site incidents and escalating Code of Conduct reports when needed.

+## Naming and branding
+Use the format: “BitGN PAC1 Hub in <City>”
+Please don’t present your hub as globally sponsored or “officially hosted” by BitGN beyond providing a venue for participation.

+## Local prizes (optional)
+Hubs may offer local prizes for hub participants or local winners (hub-managed).
+Any local prizes or sponsors are not sponsorship of the global BitGN challenge and should be clearly presented as hub-local only.

 ## Sponsor neutrality
-Hub sponsors may be visible on hub-controlled pages/materials, but do not receive visibility on the global BitGN platform.
+Local sponsors can be shown on hub-controlled materials/pages, but they do not get promotion on the global BitGN platform.

 ## Hub attribution (on-site check-in)
-Participants attribute to a hub by entering the hub code or scanning the hub QR at check-in.
-A participant may appear on multiple leaderboards (global + hub).
+At the hub on the day of the Challenge participants check in by entering your hub code or scanning your hub QR.
+Participants can appear on multiple leaderboards (global + your hub).